 Safe Medication Disposal for Households

 The best option is to take your medications to a nearby collection location.

-Remember keep all medications in a safe, secure place in your home out of reach of children and pets.
-If you cannot ensure that there will be no unauthorized or accidental use of the medications (including controlled substances such as fentanyl, oxycodone, etc.) by children or others, it is best to dispose of them as soon as possible.
+Remember to keep all medications in a safe, secure place in your home out of reach of children and pets.
+It is best to properly dispose of medications (including controlled substances such as fentanyl, oxycodone, etc.) to ensure they will not be used in an unauthorized or accidental manner.
 Follow the instructions on the package or use one of the collection options below.

 - Refer to our NYS Medications Drop Box Locations map to find collection boxes near you.
 This comprehensive map includes drop boxes at pharmacies, New York State Police Headquarters, and other law enforcement agencies.